gbowerman/azure-myriad/README.md

-﻿# azure-myriad
+﻿# azure-myriad - templates for Azure virtual machine scale sets

-Templates for Azure Virtual Machine Scale Sets.
+## Do not use these templates - they may not be up to date

+This repo is for experimental templates which are not maintained.
+Therefore there is no guarantee they will still be working, or be using the latest recommendations if you try and use them.

-Note: If you're looking for supported templates for VM Scale Sets go here: <a href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a>
+If you're looking for supported templates for VM Scale Sets go here: <a href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a>

+If you are looking for templates specifically for Azure Managed disks and can't find the one you're looking for in Quickstart templates, try [https://github.com/chagarw/MDPP](https://github.com/chagarw/MDPP).

 [VM Scale Sets](https://azure.microsoft.com/services/virtual-machine-scale-sets/) allow you to deploy and manage a group of identical virtual machines as a set.
 Advantages include:
 -	Autoscale - simply change the instance count and Scale Sets will increase or decrease the number of VMs evenly across update and fault domains.